Bioconductor/bioconductor.org/content/developers/deprecation.md

     myOldFunc <- function()
     {
         .Deprecated("myNewFunc")
-        ## remainder of myOldFunc goes here
+        ## use new function, or remainder of myOldFunc
     }

 This causes a warning to be emitted whenever a user calls